 The Dick Powells moved bag and baggage to the Beach for a three months' rest period.
-They'll head-quarter at Balboa, with Dick return-ing to Hollywood once weekly for his radio show.
+They'll head-quarter at Balboa, with Dick returning to Hollywood once weekly for his radio show.

-Perhaps many of you heard "Meet the Stars," the other Tuesday, when the Stars, the other Tuesday, When it presented George Jessel, Dick Purcell and Ed Norris.
+Perhaps many of you heard "Meet the Stars," the other Tuesday, when it presented George Jessel, Dick Pur-cell and Ed Norris.
 Highlight of the show was Jessel's stage appearance before the broadcast.
-Georgie was amusing the audience with his comedy and wisecracks: He said: "Fisher than only columnist who didn't is the only columnist who didn' make cracks when I married Lois.
+Georgie was amusing the audience with his com-edy and wisecracks: He said: "Fisher is the only columnist who didn't edy and wisecracks: He said: "Fisher is the only columnist who didn't make cracks when I married Lois."
 He continued by complaining about Eddie Cantor's remark, made in San Francisco, that Jessel's wife was teething.
-"The saving grace for that remark," Jessel said, "is that Lois teething.
 "The saving grace for that remark," Jessel said, "is that Lois will be biting, long after Cantor can't!"

-Three years ago, when your re-porter was doing the Walter Win-chell radio program, while Walter was vacationing.
-I suggested that every radio station sign on and off by playing the Star Spangled Banner.
-Hundreds of wires were sent to me, from radio station managers, saying they would be only too happy to follow my suggestion.
-Consequently, all over America, you'll hear stations playing the Star Spangled Banner when they sign on and off.
-But the fact still remains a great many radio stations are not playing the National Anthem . . . why?
+Three years ago, when your reporter was doing the Walter Winchell radio program, while Walter was vacationing, I suggested that every radio station sign on and off by playing the Star Spangled Banne Hundreds of wires were sent to make Hundreds of wires were sent to me, from radio station managers, saying they would be only too happy to follow my suggestion.
+Consequently, allover America, you'll hear stations playing the Star Spangled Banner when they sign on and off.
+But the last still remains a great many radio. fact still remains a great many radic stations are not playing the Nationa Anthem ... why?